orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 ---

 self reference in equiv ray means its not none

-pair of empty initial/terminal for each of the slots
 selfref equiv ray how does it work for init/terminal

 equiv ray collapse.self